Ad Noctum: Circuit(ry is Dark)

 “Love and war are the same thing,” Rush snaps.

-“And this’d be why I generally don’t manifest to myself,” his doppelgänger says, looking pointedly at the solider.
-He glances at Rush.
+“And this’d be why I generally don’t manifest to myself.”
+His doppelgänger looks pointedly at the solider, then glances at Rush.
 “Apologies.”

-“Right,” the soldier says, trying not to look amused and doing a piss poor job of it.
+The soldier tries not to look amused and does a piss poor job of it.
 “You wanna explain that little quote battle you just had with yourself?”

-“Not particularly,” his doppelgänger replies, sighing.
+“Not particularly.”
+His doppelgänger sighs.
 “But the long and short of it is that you just fixed your own local variant as a mythic romantic ideal in the extremely damaged psyche of your new friend here.
 Not sure that’ll be doing either of them any favors.”

 “And Dulcinea is—”